How `if` logical judgment tags and `for` loop iteration tags control the conditional display and repeated display of content?

-In the daily operation of AnQi CMS, we often need to decide according to different business logic which content should be displayed, as well as how to efficiently repeat the display of a large amount of similar content.
-At this point,ifLogical judgment tag andforCyclic traversal of tags has become an indispensable tool in template design.They allow us to flexibly control the conditional and repetitive display of content, greatly enhancing the dynamism and maintainability of the website.
+In the daily operation of AnQi CMS, we often need to decide according to different business logic which content should be displayed, and how to efficiently repeat the display of a large number of similar contents.
+At this time,ifLogical judgment tags andforThe loop to traverse tags becomes an indispensable tool in template design.They allow us to flexibly control the conditional display and repetition of content, greatly enhancing the dynamism and maintainability of the website.

-ifTags are the basis for conditional display of content in AnQi CMS templates.It allows us to set one or more conditions, and only when these conditions are met will the corresponding template content be rendered.This is very practical in various scenarios, such as displaying specific information based on user permissions, or determining whether to display certain data based on whether it exists.
+ifTags are the basis for conditional display of content in Anqi CMS templates.It allows us to set one or more conditions, and the corresponding template content will be rendered only when these conditions are met.This is very useful in many scenarios, such as displaying specific information based on the user's permissions, or determining whether to display certain data based on its existence.

 {% if archive.Thumb %}